Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Diagnostics of Majorana modes and topology

-{Before analyzing the geometry and topological properties of the finite-size graphene nanoribbon, it is useful to clarify how the fermion-doubling constraints of lattice Dirac systems apply to our model.
+{Before analyzing the geometry and topological properties of the finite-size graphene nanoribbon, it is useful to clarify whether the fermion-doubling constraints of lattice Dirac systems apply to our model.
 The fermion-doubling problem is a generic artifact of lattice regularizations of massless chiral fermions, under very general assumptions of locality, Hermiticity, and discrete translational invariance \cite{nielsen1981absence1, nielsen1981absence2, nielsen1981nogotheorem, beenakker2023tangent}.
-In pristine graphene, this doubling is realized as the well-known valley degeneracy: the honeycomb lattice supports two inequivalent Dirac cones at the K and K' points, which are related by lattice symmetries and carry opposite Berry-phase winding, so that the low-energy theory consists of two species of massless Dirac fermions.
-In the proximitized graphene nanoribbon considered here, this bulk doubling is rendered irrelevant for the Majorana physics in two steps: (i) first, the finite-size graphene strip imposes boundary conditions that explicitly admix K and K' valley components of the wavefunction, lifting valley as a good quantum number and producing a single ladder of transverse 1D subbands rather than two independent valley copies \cite{brey2006electronic}, (ii) second, the Rashba spin-orbit coupling, a uniform Zeeman field, and proximity-induced s-wave pairing lift the residual spin degeneracy so that, for suitable values of chemical potential ($\mu/t$) and Zeeman energy ($h/t$), only one helical subband crosses the Fermi level.
+The Hamiltonian used in this work is not obtained by naively discretizing a single continuum Dirac Hamiltonian.
+Instead, we work directly with the honeycomb-lattice tight-binding model of graphene.
+Therefore, the fermion-doubling problem associated with lattice regularizations of an isolated continuum Dirac fermion does not arise as a numerical artifact in our calculation.
+However, in pristine graphene, this doubling is built in as the well-known valley degeneracy, i.e., the honeycomb lattice supports two inequivalent Dirac cones at the $\mathbf{K}$ and $\mathbf{K}$' points, which are related by lattice symmetries and carry opposite Berry-phase winding, so that the low-energy theory consists of two species of massless Dirac fermions.
+In the proximitized graphene nanoribbon considered here, however, the relevant low-energy degrees of freedom are not independent continuum Dirac cones, but the discrete subbands of the full finite-width tight-binding BdG Hamiltonian.
+Specifically, the finite-size graphene strip imposes boundary conditions that explicitly admix $\mathbf{K}$ and $\mathbf{K}$' valley components of the wavefunction, lifting valley as a good quantum number and producing a single ladder of transverse 1D subbands rather than two independent valley copies \cite{brey2006electronic}.
+Secondly, the Rashba spin-orbit coupling, a uniform Zeeman field, and proximity-induced s-wave pairing lift the residual spin degeneracy so that, for suitable values of chemical potential ($\mu/t$) and Zeeman energy ($h/t$), only one helical subband crosses the Fermi level.

 The presence of disorder further breaks translational invariance along the ribbon, so the conditions of the Nielsen-Ninomiya theorem are not satisfied, and no additional low-energy doublers are enforced. }